 Lung Transplant Evaluation

-For More InformationA lung transplant evaluation helps your doctors decide if transplantation is the best therapy to improve your condition and to determine if you have any health concerns that would affect your recovery.
-The evaluation includes consultations with transplant team members, physical examinations, blood work, and other tests.
+Lung transplant evaluations include consultations with transplant team members, physical examinations, blood work, and other tests.
 We gather a great deal of information so we can make recommendations as quickly as possible about your ability to have a successful transplant.
+We may recommend a complete, five-day in-person evaluation or a two-day limited evaluation.
+Video-based appointments are offered for limited evaluations in many states.

 Lung transplant surgery is performed at Duke University Hospital.
 Pre- and post-transplant appointments take place at our pulmonology clinic in Durham.